Dr Pihua Wen

 BA MSc(CSU, Hunan) PhD(WIT)

 Dr P.H.
 Wen has been involved in applied mathematics and development of numerical methods for more than three decades.
 Since 1984, he has established and maintained an excellent international track record.
-He has published more than 180 papers in international journals and 20 papers in peer reviewed conference proceedings in fracture mechanics, solid/fluid mechanics and three books.
-As invited keynote speaker, he recently intended conferences and forums of the boundary element method and meshless technique frequently.
+He has published more than 180 papers in international journals and 20 papers in peer-reviewed conference proceedings in fracture mechanics, solid/fluid mechanics and three books.
+As an invited keynote speaker, he recently intended conferences and forums of the boundary element method and meshless technique frequently.
 He has been the member of international scientific advisory boards of several international conferences.
-He recently serves on the editorial board of high quality international journals such as Engineering Analysis with Boundary Element and Computer Modelling in Engineering and Sciences.
+He recently serves on the editorial board of high-quality international journals such as Engineering Analysis with Boundary Element and Computer Modelling in Engineering and Sciences.
 He has established a broad collaboration with international institutes including Imperial College London, Hong Kong City University, University of South Mississippi, Academy Army of Slovak, Academic Institute of Slovakia and Hunan University in China.
-In addition, he has built up a strong links with manufacturing industry including Airbus UK.
+In addition, he has built up strong links with manufacturing industry including Airbus UK.
 One standard EPSRC proposal was awarded in 2007 for smart structure simulations.
-One EPSRC proposal with industry support from Airbus UK was awarded in 2006 for the simulation of the cutting forces in the milling process with micro structures and one contract with Airbus will be issued shortly.
+One EPSRC proposal with industry support from Airbus UK was awarded in 2006 for the simulation of the cutting forces in the milling process with microstructures and one contract with Airbus will be issued shortly.